 The Extended Opportunities Programs & Services (EOPS) program is a state funded student services program designed to provide academic, counseling, and financial support to students who are from educationally and financially disadvantaged backgrounds.
-The EOPS program promotes student success with enrollment assistance, educational planning, tutorial support, and book vouchers.
-Participation in this program is limited to California residents who are eligible to receive the Board of Governors (BOG) Waiver, are in good academic standing, and plan to be enrolled as a full-time student (12 units per semester).
+The EOPS program promotes student success with enrollment assistance, educational planning, tutorial support, and book service.
+Participation in this program is limited to California residents who are eligible to receive the Board of Governors (BOG) Waiver A or B, are in good academic standing, and are enrolled as a full-time student (12 units per semester).